 Central Park is a real escape.
 Not just for locals, but for the visitors as well!
 You might be wanting to visit because you just want to explore what to do, or you want to have some quiet, hang out with friends, or just have a clear breath after the crowds and skyscrapers, it’s a great place to run away.
 These 6 things to do in Central Park will for sure keep you busy, and relaxed ad the same time.

-If you are a first time visitor in New York, and you’ll feel the city overwhelming the first period, just go to Central Park and let it all go.
+If you are a first-time visitor to New York, and you’ll feel the city overwhelming the first period, just go to Central Park and let it all go.
 I did the same!
 A beautiful place surrounded by immense buildings, where you can recharge, connect, and enjoy the moment!

-While I was out there, or in there, I was every time walking around, cycling, boating, eating, and enjoying cool performances I caught on site.
+While I was out there or is there, I was every time walking around, cycling, boating, eating, and enjoying cool performances I caught on site.

 When I first stepped into the park, I fall in love with it.
 I loved Central Park with its rocky spots, from where you see the concrete jungle beyond the trees, the beautiful and calm lakes, the lovely flora and fauna.
 You wouldn’t think when you’re first visiting New York, how colorful is nature here!
 I personally didn’t even imagine it, and it was a great surprise!